ANSR-DT: A Neuro-Symbolic Framework for Adaptive and Explainable Digital Twins: Proposed Framework

-ANSR-DT integrates neural networks, symbolic reasoning, and reinforcement learning through a three-layer architecture designed to provide both adaptability and interpretability in digital twin applications.
-As illustrated in Fig.~\ref{fig:framework-complete}, the framework comprises a Physical Layer for sensor integration, a Processing Layer for neuro-symbolic reasoning, and an Adaptation Layer for continuous learning and rule updating.
-This architecture facilitates seamless integration between physical systems and their digital representations while maintaining transparent decision processes that human operators can understand and validate.
+\ansrdt{} integrates neural networks, symbolic reasoning, and reinforcement learning through a \textbf{three-layer architecture} (Fig.~\ref{fig:framework-complete}): a Physical Layer for sensor integration, a Processing Layer for neuro-symbolic reasoning, and an Adaptation Layer for continuous learning via PPO and dynamic rule updating.

-Each layer serves a distinct function while maintaining well-defined interfaces with adjacent layers.
-The Physical Layer collects and preprocesses sensor data, transforming raw measurements into standardized inputs for downstream processing.
-The Processing Layer translates these signals into meaningful patterns through neural networks and converts detected patterns into human-readable symbolic rules through logical inference.
-The Adaptation Layer continuously refines the system's decision-making policies based on performance feedback and changing operational conditions, ensuring that both neural and symbolic components evolve together.
-The operational sequence and information flow between these layers is detailed in Fig.~\ref{fig:sequence_diagram}, which shows how sensor data progresses through pattern detection, symbolic reasoning, and adaptive control decisions.
+The Physical Layer preprocesses sensor data into standardized inputs.
+The Processing Layer extracts temporal patterns via CNN-LSTM and converts them into symbolic rules through Prolog-based inference.
+The Adaptation Layer refines policies via PPO and updates the symbolic knowledge base, forming a closed-loop system.
+The operational sequence is detailed in Fig.~\ref{fig:sequence_diagram}.